ACCESSING DATABASE...

 When you're ready to expand, these free plugins rival tools that cost hundreds of dollars.
 TDR Nova is a dynamic EQ that professionals use on actual releases.
 MeldaProduction MAutoPitch handles basic vocal pitch correction.
 Analog Obsession offers free emulations of classic hardware compressors.
 Valhalla Supermassive delivers stunning reverb and delay effects.
 And if you want a powerful synthesizer for making your own beats, Vital is a free wavetable synth that genuinely competes with Serum.

-The gear doesn't make the artist.
-But the right gear, chosen wisely and set up properly, removes every excuse between you and the music you're meant to make.
+The gear does not make the artist.
+But the right gear, chosen wisely and set up properly, removes every excuse between you and the music you are meant to make.
+Once your setup is clean, test it the practical way: record a full vocal demo over a Plutony Beats instrumental, listen back for room noise, plosives, and headphone bleed, then fix the weak link before buying anything else.

 Found your sound?